bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_RailwayBalise/Documentation.md

-Properties in this property set are applicable for the transponder type of communications appliance, indicated that the transponder is a railway balise.
+Properties  applicable to a railway balise.
+This property set is applied to a type or occurrence of _IfcCommunicationsAppliance_ with predefined type of TRANSPONDER.